gocd/docs.go.cd/content/installation/system_requirements.md

 ### Java Dependencies for GoCD (Server and Agent)

-All GoCD installers except for the Generic Zip installer are bundled with an appropriate version of the JRE, hence you do not need to install Java separately to run GoCD Server or Agent.
+All GoCD installers except for the Generic Zip installer are bundled with (or specify a package dependency on) an appropriate version of the JRE, hence you do not need to install Java separately to run GoCD Server or Agent.
 If you still want to use a specific JRE, this version of GoCD requires Java Runtime Environment (JRE) versions 17 and above.